buhrmi/buhrmi/README.md

 # Hi, I'm buhrmi

-I'm a web developer based in Da Nang, Vietnam.

-These days I'm busy working on startup ideas that might or might not work (mostly not).
+I'm a web developer based in Da Nang, Vietnam, working on startup ideas that almost never work.

 One of these startups is [Shitcoin Society](https://www.shitcoinsociety.com), and its very first product: [Shitcoin Swap](https://www.shitcoinswap.com).

 Another one is [VIBE](https://vibe.buhrmi.de), a music festival brand for electronic dance music.

-## Projects
+## Open source stuff

 Here you can find some open source projects.
 Maybe they're useful to you too.